 When the semantics of inner calls of dispatching methods ask for dispatching in turn, the call is said to be redispatching.
 In this case, the following scenario can evolve: In class C, the implementation of method A dispatches to method B, the work horse.
 In a derived class CD, the implementation of B needs to be changed.
 The programmer finds the signature of the inherited method A matching his needs and calls A as part of the redefinition of B. The outcome of a previously correct dispatching call on B in C for a polymorphic variable of class C holding a reference to an object of class CD now causes infinite recursion between the redefined method B and the inherited method A of class CD.

 This vulnerability is not restricted to the example above, but can happen whenever the design calls for multiple services converging to a single implementation.

-Cross reference
+Related coding guidelines

 Ada Quality and Style Guide [1]: 9.4.1

 Mechanism of failure